Vibe Code Audit

 Fractional CTO & AI Engineering Consultant

 15+ years building production software.
 Former CTO who scaled an engineering team from 0 to 50+.
 Shipped FDA-cleared medical device software in regulated environments.
-Current senior engineer and daily AI tooling practitioner.
+Current senior engineer who uses AI coding tools every day.

 More about my backgroundFrequently Asked Questions